samandalib/portfolio/PROJECT_SETUP.md

   - **Bodoni Moda**: For all headings and large text (applied via `font-heading` utility and CSS variable `--font-bodoni`).
   - **Manrope**: For all body, small, and default text (applied via `font-sans` utility and CSS variable `--font-manrope`).
 - **How to change:**
-  - Update the font import and variable in `app/layout.tsx`.
+  - Update the font settings in `public/GlobalSettings.ts` under both `defaultFonts` and `fontPresets`.
+  - The automation will ensure all unique fonts listed in either `defaultFonts` or `fontPresets` are imported and available in `app/fonts.ts`.
-  - Update the Tailwind `fontFamily` config in `tailwind.config.js`.
+  - Update the Tailwind `fontFamily` config in `tailwind.config.js` if you add new font variables.
   - All typography across the site will update automatically.

 ## Global Color Usage